 HTML Click Export > HTML (All fields) or Export > HTML (Current fields).
 The HTML file will contain a header row with a value for every applicable issue field in your search result.
 HTML (All fields): this will create an HTML file for every issue field (excluding comments).
 T his will only show the custom fields that are available for all of the issues in the search results.
 For example, if a field is only available for one project and multiple projects are in the search results then that field will not appear in the HTML file.
 The same goes for fields that are only available for certain issue types.
-HTML (Current fields): this will create an HTML file for the issue fields that are currently displayed.
-Note, large exports (e.g. many hundreds of issues) are not recommended.
-You can change the number of issues that are exported, by changing the value of the tempMax parameter in the URL.
-XML Click Export > XML.
+HTML (Current fields): this will create an HTML file for the issue fields that are currently displayed. number of issues that are exported, by changing the value of the tempMax parameter in the URL.
+XML L Click Export > XML.
 You can use the URL of the XML view in a Confluence Jira issues macro.
 However, you can also use the JQL or the URL of the issue search, which are easier to get.
 To restrict which issue fields are returned in the XML export, specify the field parameter in your URL.
 For example, to include only the Issue key and Summary , add &field=key&field =summary to the URL.
 If the field parameter is not specified, the XML output will include all th e issue fields.
 Otherwise, if one or more field parameters are specified, the XML output will contain only the Issue key plus your chosen field(s).
 See the "List of fields for field parameter" below.
 Word Click Export > Word.
 The export will include the Description, Comments, and all other issue data, not just the issue fields that are currently configured in your Issue Navigator.
 Note, large exports (e.g. hundreds of issues) are not recommended.

-List of fields s for field parameter (XML exports): ---------------- ------------- ----------- ------ -----------
+List of fields for field parameter (XML exports): ------------------------------------ ----------------